Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Ports & Buttons Sub.md

 6. Pre-processing
    - The Pre-Processing recieves Tach and PWM signals from the Molex ports.
 7. Memory
-   - The Memory, Ports, and Buttons are not directly connected.
+   - The Memory Subsystem and the Ports and Buttons Subsystems are not connected.